Pine Bluff, Arkansas: World War II and the Cold War (1941–1991)

+Contemporary (1991–present)

 The most important construction project of the 1990s was completion of a southern bypass, designated part of Interstate 530.
 In addition, a highway and bridge across Lock and Dam #4 were completed, providing another link between farm areas in northeastern Jefferson County and the transportation system radiating from Pine Bluff.
 Through a private matching grant, a multimillion-dollar Arts and Science Center for Southeast Arkansas was completed downtown in 1994.

 In 2000, construction was completed on the 43000 sqft Donald W. Reynolds Community Services Center.
 Carl Redus became the first African American mayor in the city's history in 2005.
 The University of Arkansas at Pine Bluff recently opened a $3 million business incubator in downtown Pine Bluff.
 Also, a new $2 million farmers market pavilion was opened in 2010 on Lake Pine Bluff in downtown Pine Bluff.

-Shirley Washington is the first female African American mayor.
+Shirley Washington was elected as the first female African American mayor.
 She was elected in 2016.
 Beginning around 2020, Utah based entrepreneur John Fenley, owner of the music streaming service Murfie, began buying properties in Pine Bluff for redevelopment.